Gate Tower 3

 Healthcare for Gate Tower 3 Residents

-The Burjeel Day Surgery Center — in The Arc building within Shams Abu Dhabi — provides the island’s most comprehensive outpatient medical facility for Gate Tower 3 residents.
-GP and specialist consultations, diagnostic imaging and pathology, dental and orthodontic care, physiotherapy and rehabilitation, and day surgical procedures are all available on-island, reducing the need for main island hospital visits for the majority of routine and elective medical needs.
-Reem Hospital provides 24-hour emergency care and inpatient services on the island.
-For tertiary specialist care, Sheikh Khalifa Medical City (SKMC) — Cleveland Clinic-affiliated, 741 beds — and Sheikh Shakhbout Medical City (SSMC) — Mayo Clinic-affiliated, 742 beds, the UAE’s largest hospital — are approximately twelve to seventeen minutes from Gate Tower 3.
-Corniche Hospital‘s specialist maternity services, with over 300,000 deliveries since 1975, are accessible in the same timeframe.
-Abu Dhabi’s mandatory employer health insurance ensures comprehensive private coverage for the broad professional community of the Gates complex at all of the above facilities.
+The Burjeel Day Surgery Center in The Arc provides Gate Tower 3 residents with the island’s most comprehensive outpatient medical facility — GP consultations, specialist appointments across multiple disciplines, diagnostic imaging, physiotherapy, dental care, and day surgical procedures — a short walk within the sub-district.
+Community Pharmacy in Shams Boutik Mall covers daily and prescription pharmacy needs.
+Reem Hospital provides 24-hour emergency and inpatient care on the island.
+For major specialist and tertiary care on the main island, Sheikh Khalifa Medical City (SKMC) — Cleveland Clinic-affiliated — and Sheikh Shakhbout Medical City (SSMC) — Mayo Clinic-affiliated, the UAE’s largest hospital — are twelve to sixteen minutes away.
+Corniche Hospital‘s specialist maternity services are accessible in the same timeframe.

 The Wider Abu Dhabi